RoboSDK/Flow/README.md

 private:
 };

-// transform that consumes an integer and produces an integer int low_pass_filter(int&& data)
+// transformer that subscribes to an integer and publishes an integer int low_pass_filter(int&& data)
 {
   static int limit = 30;
   return std::min(data, limit);
 }

-// transform that consumes an integer and produces an integer int high_pass_filter(int&& data)
+// transformer that subscribes to an integer and publishes an integer int high_pass_filter(int&& data)
 {
   static int limit = 70;
   return std::max(data, limit);
 }

-// subscribe that consumes an integer void consume_data(int&& data) { }
+// subscriber that subscribes to an integer void consume_data(int&& data) { }

 int main()